lvgl/docs_old/en/_build/html/_sources/overview/fonts.md.txt

 To make to font globally available add them to `LV_FONT_CUSTOM_DECLARE` in *lv_conf.h*.

+## Add new symbols
+The built-in symbols are created from [FontAwesome](https://fontawesome.com/) font.
+To add new symbols from the FontAwesome font do the following steps:
+1. Search symbol on [https://fontawesome.com](https://fontawesome.com).
+For example the [USB symbol](https://fontawesome.com)
+2. Open the [Online font converter](https://littlevgl.com/font_conv_new) add [FontAwesome.ttf](https://littlevgl.com/tools/FontAwesome.ttf) and add the Unicode ID of the symbol to the range field.
+E.g.` 0xf287` for the USB symbol.
+More symbols can be enumerated with `,`.
+3. Convert the font and copy it to your project.
+4. Convert the Unicode value to UTF8.
+You can do it e.g.on [this site](http://www.ltg.ed.ac.uk/~richard/utf-8.cgi?input=f287&mode=hex).
+For `0xf287` the *Hex UTF-8 bytes* are `EF 8A 87`.
+5. Create a `define` from the UTF8 values: `#define MY_USB_SYMBOL "\xEF\x8A\x87"`
+6. Use the symbol as the built-in symbols. `lv_label_set_text(label, MY_USB_SYMBOL)`

 ## Add a new font engine

 LittlevGL's font interface is designed to be very flexible.
 You don't need to use LittlevGL's internal font engine but you can add your own.
-For example use [FreeType](https://www.freetype.org/) to real-time render glyphs from TTF fonts.
+For example use [FreeType](https://www.freetype.org/) to real-time render glyphs from TTF fonts or use an external flash to store the font's bitmap and read them when the library need them.

 To do this a custom `lv_font_t` variable needs to be created:
 ```c